aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 Below we have also included a custom template for an egress security use case to show examples of custom suricata rules.

 ```
-# This is a "Strict rule ordering" egress security template meant only for the egress use case.
-These rules would need to be adjusted to accommodate any other use cases.
-Use this ruleset with "Strict" rule ordering firewall policy and no default block action, as this template includes custom default block rules at the end.
+# Custom default block rules
-# This template will not work well with the "Drop All" or "Drop Established" default firewall policy actions.
+# Use these with strict rule ordering and instead of "Drop All" or "Drop Established" default actions
-# Make sure the $HOME_NET variable is set correctly (do this at the firewall policy level so all RGs inherit it)
+# Make sure the $HOME_NET variable is set correectly at the firewall policy

-# Block, but do not log any ingress request traffic from the outside
-# Remove 'noalert' from this rule if you want the ingress traffic to be logged.
-drop ip any any -> $HOME_NET any (noalert; flow:to_server; sid:202501023;)

-# Silently allow TCP 3-way handshake to be setup by $HOME_NET clients
+#
-# Do not move this section, it's important that this be at the top of the entire firewall ruleset to reduce rule conflicts
+# These two rules go at the very top of the ruleset and allow L7 to be inspected
-pass tcp $HOME_NET any -> any any (flow:not_established, to_server; sid:202501021;)
+pass tcp $HOME_NET any -> any any (flow:not_established, to_server; sid:999990;)
+# Uncomment this rule if the firewall is going to be used for ingress
-pass tcp any any -> $HOME_NET any (flow:not_established, to_client; sid:202501022;)
+# pass tcp any any -> $HOME_NET any (flow:not_established, to_server; sid:999998;)

 # Silently allow TCP RST and FIN out